univention/vnc-automate/README.md

 programmatic interface for VNC

+_[TOC]_

 # docker-registry.knut.univention.de/ucs-vnc-tools

 Docker image with `vnc-automate` and (pip) vncdotool (univention/dist/vncdotool> is deprecated) based on `docker-registry.knut.univention.de/ucs-ec2-tools`.

 # Pipeline

-The pipeline builds the `vnc-automate package` from the source, creates the docker images and pushes the image to `docker-registry.knut.univention.de` (for the main branch with tha latest tag)
+The pipeline builds the `vnc-automate package` from the source, creates the docker images and pushes the image to `docker-registry.knut.univention.de` (for the main branch with the latest tag)

 # Usage